Multichannel playout: management, challenges and advantages of cloud solutions

 Multichannel broadcasting is no walk in the park

 Playout has become ever more complex as more sources, formats and distribution methods have been added to the mix.
 The playout of a single channel typically involves managing ingest feeds, media content, scheduling live and VOD programmes, overlaying graphics, managing ad insertion, and of course monitoring.
 Naturally, the complexities encountered when managing a single channel are magnified when managing multichannel playout because the broadcaster is having to juggle all the complexities of playout for multiple channels concurrently.
 Therefore, it is so important to have a powerful and effective playout solution in place.
+Therefore, it is so important to have a powerful and effective multichannel playout solution in place.

 Importance of intuitive and simple UI